Ishq (1997 film): Box office

 Ishq emerged as a commercial success at the box office.
 According to Box Office India, the film earned a net collection of ₹24.93 crore in India, making it the third highest-grossing Hindi film of 1997, behind Dil To Pagal Hai and Border.
 The worldwide gross amounted to approximately ₹45.61 crore.

 Critical reception

-Ishq received mixed-to-positive reviews upon its release.
 Anupama Chopra, writing for India Today, described the film as "a relentless assault on the senses," yet acknowledged that "the director's conviction in his patently absurd tale glues you to your seat, wide-eyed and grinning."